Basic Role-Playing: History

-The core rules were originally written by Steve Perrin as part of his game RuneQuest.
-It was Greg Stafford's idea to simplify the rules (eliminating such things as Strike Ranks and Hit Locations) and issue them in a 16-page booklet called Basic Role-Playing.
-Over the years several others, including Sandy Petersen, Lynn Willis, and Steve Henderson, contributed to the system.
+The core rules were written by Steve Perrin as part of his game RuneQuest.
+It was Greg Stafford's idea to simplify the rules (eliminating such mechanics as Strike Ranks and Hit Locations) and issue them in a 16-page booklet called Basic Role-Playing.
+Since the first BRP release, designers including Sandy Petersen, Lynn Willis, and Steve Henderson, have contributed to the system.

-The BRP was notable for being the first role-playing game system to introduce a full skill system to characters regardless of their profession.
-This was developed in RuneQuest but was also later adopted by the more skill-oriented Call of Cthulhu.
+The system was notable for being the first role-playing game system to introduce a full skill system to characters regardless of their profession.
+This was developed in RuneQuest but was also later adopted by the more skill-oriented Call of Cthulhu RPG.

-BRP was conceived of as a generic system for playing any sort of RPG.
-Specific rule systems to support differing genres can be added to the core rules in a modular design.
+BRP was conceived of as a generic system.
+Specific rule systems for support differing genres could be added to the core rules in a modular fashion.
 In order to underscore this, in 1982 Chaosium released the Worlds of Wonder box set, which contained a revised main booklet and several booklets providing the additional rules for playing in specific genres.
-Superworld, a superhero-themed game, began as a portion of the Worlds of Wonder set.
-In 2002, a third edition of the core booklet, now titled Basic Roleplaying: The Chaosium System, was released in 2002.
+The superhero-themed Superworld originated as part of this set.
+A third edition of the core booklet, now entitled Basic Roleplaying: The Chaosium System, was released in 2002.

-In 2004, Chaosium published the Basic Roleplaying monographs, a series of paperback booklets.
-The first four monographs (Players Book, Magic Book, Creatures Book, and Gamemaster Book) were essentially RuneQuest 3rd Edition, but with the RuneQuest name and other trademarks removed, as Chaosium had lost the rights to the name but retained copyright of the rules text.
+In 2004, Chaosium began publishing the Basic Roleplaying monographs, a series of paperback booklets.
+The first four monographs (Players Book, Magic Book, Creatures Book, and Gamemaster Book) was the same as RuneQuest third Edition, but with trademarked elements removed, as Chaosium had lost the rights to the name but retained copyright to the rules text.
 Additional monographs allowing for new mechanics, thereby extending the system to other genres, were released in the following years.
 Many of these monographs reproduced rules from other Chaosium-published BRP games that had gone out of print.